 There will be no more updates on this blog.

-My stockcharts.com public list will be deleted.
+My stockcharts.com public has been deleted.

 The supply and demand indicators are not shared anymore on stockcharts.com